3 to Go: Production

 Assistance was provided by the then Commonwealth Film Unit (now Screen Australia).
-Filmed in black and white, Michael was shot in late 1969 on 16mm but blown up to 35mm, while the others were filmed in early 1970 on 35mm.
-The director of photography was Kerry Brown, and the producer Gil Brealey, It was distributed by British Empire Films.
+Michael was filmed in late 1969 on in black and white 16mm but blown up to 35mm; the other two films were filmed in early 1970 on 35mm.
+The director of photography was Kerry Brown, and the producer Gil Brealey.
+It was distributed by British Empire Films.

 Music

 The music for Michael was written and played by the Cleves, a New Zealand band popular in Sydney at the time, and released in January 1970 as an EP called Music from Michael.
 Released by Festival Records, the tracks were: